Skip to Content

 Alsace wine route sign.

-Good to know: Since there are more charming villages and pretty towns on Alsace Wine Route than anyone could visit in just a few days, in this guide we mainly focus on the places that are worth your time the most if you are visiting the region for the first time.
+Good to know: Since there are more charming villages and fairytale-like towns on the Alsace Wine Route than anyone could visit in just a few days, in this guide we mainly focus on the places that are worth your time the most if you are visiting the region for the first time.

 To help you choose where to go, for each place, we indicate how ‘worthy’ it is and how much time you need.
 Of course, everything is subjective and is based on our personal opinion, but I hope that it will give you a better idea of what to expect and help you make the most of your time in Alsace.